Animal technician Animal technologist

 You’ll need a love of animals and an interest in their care and welfare.

-Most employers will expect you to have GCSEs (A* to C) in English, maths and science.
+Most employers will expect you to have GCSEs at grades 9 to 4 (A* to C), or equivalent, in English, maths and science.

 It may help if you have A levels, an HND or a degree in a relevant subject, like: